DDS File Viewer

 DXT1 / BC1 Compressed

-4:1 compression, 1-bit alpha or no alpha.
-Best for opaque textures.
+4:1 compression with optional 1-bit alpha.
+Best for opaque or sharp-cutout textures.

 DXT3 / BC2 Compressed

 4:1 compression with explicit 4-bit alpha.
-Good for sharp alpha edges.
+Good for sharp alpha edges like foliage.

 DXT5 / BC3 Compressed

-4:1 compression with interpolated alpha.
+4:1 compression with interpolated 8-bit alpha.
 Best for smooth transparency.

 BC4 / ATI1 Compressed

-Single channel compression.
-Ideal for height maps and grayscale.
+Single-channel compression.
+Ideal for height maps, roughness, and grayscale masks.

 BC5 / ATI2 Compressed

-Two channel compression.
-Perfect for normal maps (RG).
+Two-channel compression.
+The go-to format for normal maps (RG).

-RGBA, RGB, BGRA, BGR, and luminance formats supported.
+RGB, RGBA, BGRA, BGR, and luminance formats with arbitrary bit masks.

 Frequently Asked Questions

-Mipmaps are pre-calculated, smaller versions of a texture.
-Each mipmap level is half the size of the previous one.
+Mipmaps are pre-calculated, progressively smaller versions of a texture - each level is half the size of the previous one.
 They improve rendering performance and reduce aliasing when textures are viewed from a distance.
-Most DDS files include a full mipmap chain.
+Most game DDS files include a full mipmap chain.

-DXT (DirectX Texture Compression) and BC (Block Compression) refer to the same algorithms.
-BC1-BC3 are identical to DXT1, DXT3, and DXT5.
-BC4-BC7 are newer formats introduced with DirectX 10/11 that offer better quality and more options for different use cases.
+DXT (DirectX Texture Compression) and BC (Block Compression) are the same family of algorithms under different names.
+BC1 = DXT1, BC2 = DXT3, BC3 = DXT5.
+BC4-BC7 are newer formats introduced with DirectX 10/11 that offer better quality and specialized use cases like normal maps (BC5) and HDR (BC6H).

-Yes, your files are completely secure.
-All file processing happens locally in your browser using JavaScript.
-Your DDS files are never uploaded to any server, ensuring complete privacy for your textures and game assets.
+Yes - your files are completely safe.
+All DDS parsing and rendering happens locally in your browser using JavaScript.
+Files are never uploaded to a server, which makes this viewer suitable for unreleased game assets and confidential prototypes.